 Reminder: Some houseplants can be deadly for cats

-We’ve already mentioned that lilies are poisonous to cats, and we will again and again.
+The immensely popular lilies are poisonous to cats, and we will again and again reiterate this fact.
 In addition to lily plants that belong to the Lilium genus (which includes Easter lilies, tiger lilies, and Asiatic lilies) and the Hemerocallis genus (which includes daylilies), avoid these houseplants if you have cats:

 - Foxglove